Configure And Verify

 ip flow monitor USER-MONITOR input

-- Flexible NetFlow uses record, exporter, monitor, and interface attachment.
+- Configure a record, exporter, monitor, and interface attachment from scratch.